Naperville Central High School: Plagiarism scandal

 In 2008, principal Jim Caudill plagiarized a speech he gave to graduating seniors.
 The speech originally came from Megan Nowicki-Plackett, a teacher at the time who was formerly a student at the school.
-Earlier in the year, Caudill had fired a newspaper adviser earlier over profanity, which began a free speech debate among the community.
+Earlier in the year, Caudill had fired a newspaper adviser over profanity, which began a free speech debate among the community.
 The school district ultimately decided to remove Caudill from his principal position and reassign him to oversight of construction during renovations.
 Caudill was replaced by Bill Wiesbrook the following year.
 Wiesbrook was hired in 1996 and previously had worked as a dean to students and assistant principal of operations.

 Mummy

 One of the most notable displays at the school is an Egyptian mummy, also known as "Butch".
 It is stored in a glass case on the second floor of the school.

-The mummy was donated to the school in the 1940s by local doctor, who had purchased it in a curio shop.
+The mummy was donated in the 1940s by Naperville Dr. Winifred Martin, where Martin apparently obtained it from an Egyptian curio shop.
+Martin donated the mummy to the local historical society, which later passed it on to the high school because the mummy had no place among exhibits devoted to local and American history.
 The mummy was wrapped up and forgotten in an attic at the school until it was accidentally rediscovered by a teacher in 1975.
 The mummy underwent restoration in the 1990s at the University of Chicago's Oriental Institute.

 In 2002, the National Geographic Channel visited the school and featured the school's mummy on an episode of its Mummy Roadshow television series.
 The mummy dates to approximately 55 BCE.